Adult ADHD (cont.)

 How prevalent is adult ADHD?

-ADHD affects from 2% to 6% of adults.
+About 2%-6% of adults are affected by ADHD.
+Of note, adult ADHD actually begins during childhood rather than having adult onset.
 While this disorder is thought to afflict more boys than girls in childhood, it seems to occur in men and women equally.
 About 60% of children with ADHD continue to have some symptoms of the disorder as an adult, and about 50% continue to suffer from symptoms that are numerous and severe enough to continue to qualify for the ADHD diagnosis.
-Other pertinent statistics include that over 90% of adults with ADHD recognize that they suffer from trouble paying attention, more than half have a combination of inattention and hyperactivity/impulsivity, while more than one-third only have inattention.
+Other pertinent statistics include that over 90% of adults with ADHD recognize that they suffer from trouble paying attention and more than half have a combination of inattention and hyperactivity/impulsivity, while more than one-third only have inattention.

 Viewers share their comments